descent/simple_compiler/README.md

-This is simple c compiler, but current only support interpreter.
+This is simple a c compiler for x86 32bit.
 ===========
 A simple c implementation by c++.

-current feature:
+It can be interpreter and generate x86 32bit mode asm code also (in code_generator_refactor branch).

+It is very simple, just support:
 * char, int, pointer type
 * function call
 * if/else
 * while
-* // comment
+* // style comment
-* support printf
+* printf (interpreter)

 [eval expression] (http://test-template0.blogspot.tw/2016/07/smple-c-interpreter-1.html)